 We will tell you when your loan is approved.
 You can collect your bond loan voucher from your local office.
 You will need to provide photo identification to pick up the voucher.

 This voucher acts as a lodgment form and is to be provided to your agent or landlord who will use this to lodge the bond with the Residential Tenancies Bond Authority.

 If your bond loan is declined

 If you are unhappy about our decision, you have the right to appeal.
 See Appeal a social housing decision for more information.

 At the end of your tenancy, your landlord or agent will apply to the Residential Tenancies Bond Authority for the bond money to be repaid to us.
 If the bond is returned in full, you won't have anything else to pay.

 If your landlord keeps some of the bond, you will need to repay your remaining share of the loan.

 Contact your local office (the office you received the bond loan from).
-They can confirm the amount you owe and give you a bond loan voucher that you will need to repay the loan.
+They can confirm the amount you owe and advise you how to repay the loan.

 Disputes over unpaid rent or damage

 Any disputes between you and your landlord over unpaid rent or damages may be settled by the Victorian Civil and Administrative Tribunal (VCAT).